AkaiBaraue/trackman-data-engineer-design-challenge/README.md

 AWS offers a lot of tools for moving data between systems.
 For this solution, I decided to utilize _Glue_, _Database Migration Service_ (DMS), and the _Kinesis_ tools, each of which have different use cases.

-Once we want to build more complex workflows, I would use a combination of _Step Functions_ and _Lambda_ to manage that task.
+For the initial scope of the challenge, workflows will likely not be too complex, but once more sources get on-boarded and the complexity grows, I would use a combination of _Step Functions_ and _Lambda_ to expand on our workflow capabilities.

-While _Glue_ is a serverless service, _DMS_ and _Kinesis Data Streams_ are not, and need computing instances to run. _EC2_ is the tool for this, with _EC2 Auto Scaling_ making sure to scale the instances up and down as needed.
+One thing to keep in mind is that _DMS_ and _Kinesis Data Streams_ (though that can be considered a source) are not serverless and therefore need computing instances to run. _EC2_ is the tool for this, with _EC2 Auto Scaling_ making sure to scale the instances up and down as needed.

-* Database Migration Service (DMS)

-_DMS_ is a cloud service that allows for migrating data from one relational database to another.
-On top of one-time migration, _DMS_ can be set up to constantly sync changes from the source to the target, resulting in near-real-time updates to the target.
-For this solution, _DMS_ would be used for moving data from `trackman-backend` to `dataengineering-db`.

 * Glue

 _Glue_ is a serverless data integration service which can be used to create, run, and monitor ETL pipelines.
 It can connect to more than 70 data sources, making it a solid choice for general-purpose ETL jobs.
 Gl_ue also supports running custom Python scripts, so if a source is not supported, custom code can be written to handle it anyway. _Glue_ also has a _Job Bookmark_ functionality, which lets an ETL job persist state information between runs, allowing for a _Glue_ job to only load the newest data from the source.
 This is great for both cost efficiency (as the job runs for a shorter time) and storage (as data duplication is heavily reduced).

-For this solution, _Glue_ would be used to move data from `trackman-backend` to `trackman-lake` with a job that runs every 20 minutes, loading only the newest data due to Job Bookmarks.

-Due to its versatility, _Glue_ can also be utilized for future sources.
+For this solution, _Glue_ would be used to move data from `trackman-backend` to `trackman-lake` with a job that runs every 20 minutes, loading only the newest data due to Job Bookmarks, but due to its versatility, _Glue_ can also be utilized for many future sources.

+* Database Migration Service (DMS)

+_DMS_ is a cloud service that allows for migrating data from one relational database to another.
+On top of one-time migration, _DMS_ can be set up to constantly sync changes from the source to the target, resulting in near-real-time updates to the target.
+For this solution, _DMS_ would be used for moving data from `trackman-backend` to `dataengineering-db`.

 * Kinesis